joanel/GA-2017-spring-DS-course/README.md

 **After this lesson, you will be able to:**
 * Describe the roles and components of a successful learning environment
-* Define data science and the data science workflow
+* Define data science and a data science workflow
 * Apply the data science workflow to meet your classmates
 * Setup your development environment and review python basics